monktastic/evil/index.md

 ### How do I know that my "inner light" knows what's best?

 It doesn't.
-It merely ensures that you're acting with complete honesty and right intention.
+It merely ensures that you're acting with complete honesty and clean intention.
 You still need to learn which behaviors are helpful and harmful in which situations.
-This is wisdom, which compassion must be paired with.
+This is wisdom, which compassion must be paired with to be truly effective.

 ### Pseudo-kindness